Steering Committee

 Kristi is collaborating with human rights advocates, educators, and young people to create innovative programs and models of human rights teaching, dialogue, civic engagement, service learning, and reflection in classrooms and communities throughout Minnesota, the United States, and globally.

-Kristi’s research centers on the often invisible voices and experiences of human rights activist educators, whose resilience and hope shape an alternative, equitable, collective narrative of our history, evolution, and future in the U.S. The phenomenon this study seeks to better understand is the conception of human rights education through the lived experiences of elders in the field.
+Kristi’s research centers on the often-invisible voices and experiences of human rights activist educators, whose resilience and hope shape an alternative, equitable, collective narrative of our history, evolution, and future in the U.S. The phenomenon this study seeks to better understand is the conception of human rights education through the lived experiences of elders in the field.

 For more information on Kristi’s work, visit the links below: